 These birds do not migrate, but may occasionally wander as the abundance of food shifts in different areas.
 In the Caribbean, Venezuelan troupials may occasionally be blown off course by hurricanes and other severe storms, appearing in unexpected areas.

 Venezuelan troupials are generally solitary or may be found in pairs, though they do join in small family groups after the breeding season.
 They can be aggressively territorial, particularly when nesting, and will vigorously chase intruders away from their nests.
 When foraging, they often stay on the ground seeking out fallen fruit, and when they sing, they perch in a high, visible spot.

 These troupials are monogamous and are nest pirates that usurp nests from different birds rather than building their own.
-They may be found in the nests of oropendolas, caciques, kiskadees, thornbirds or similar species, but they adapt each nest to their own needs by adding lining or enlarging the entrance.
+In some cases, they will use otherwise empty nests, but troupials will also chase away other birds from an active nesting area.
+They may be found in the nests of oropendolas, caciques, kiskadees, thornbirds, or similar species, but they adapt each nest to their own needs by adding lining or enlarging the entrance.

 A mated pair of Venezuelan troupials may raise 2-3 broods per year, with multiple broods more likely in areas where these birds have been parasitized by shiny cowbirds.